Hesperian Health Guides

 - Roll the plug between your fingers to make a long, thin cylinder.

 - Open the ear.
-To put the plug in your left ear, hold the rolled plug in the fingers of your right hand.
+To put the plug in your left ear, hold the rolled plug in the fingers of your left hand.
 Reach your right arm over the top of your head and grab the top of your left ear.
 Gently pull your ear up and back a little.
 This opens up your ear canal to make it easier to fit the plug in.

 - Insert and hold the plug.
 Insert the narrow tip of the rolled plug into your ear canal as far as it will go.
 Press the earplug gently into your ear and hold it there with the tip of your finger while it expands to fill your ear canal.
 This takes about 30 seconds.
 You should feel the foam expanding to fill your ear and notice noises become much quieter.